Law on the Reconstruction of the Reich: Enactment

-The 30 January 1934, session of the Reichstag, on the one-year anniversary of Hitler's appointment as Reich Chancellor, began with a long speech by Hitler.
+The 30 January 1934, session of the Reichstag, on the first anniversary of Hitler's appointment as Reich Chancellor, began with a long speech by Hitler.
 The proposed law was then introduced, advanced through three readings in under five minutes by Reichstag President Hermann Göring and adopted without any debate or dissenting votes.
 It was a travesty of parliamentary procedure that was accompanied by derisive laughter from the over 600 brown-shirted Nazi Reichstag deputies.
+President Hinderburg signed the law on the same day.